chadrem/officer/README.markdown

     require 'rubygems'
     require 'officer'

-### Create a client object (defaults to localhost:11500)
+### Create a client object

     client = Officer::Client.new :host => 'localhost', :port => 11500

 #### Options

-- :host => Hostname or IP address of the server to bind to.
+- :host => Hostname or IP address of the server to bind to (default: 0.0.0.0).
-- :port => TCP Port to listen on.
+- :port => TCP Port to listen on (default: 11500).
-- :timeout => Number of seconds to wait for the lock to become available.
-An exception is raised on a timeout.
+- :timeout => The number of seconds to wait for a lock to become available (default: wait forever).
-- :namespace => Prepend's a namespace to each lock name.
-Useful if you use one Officer server with multiple applications.
+- :namespace => Prepend a namespace to each lock name (default: empty string).

 ### Lock